 - 3.1 The Council has a statutory duty to support children and young people with additional needs and, as such, we are working with a range of partners including health, social care and schools/colleges to ensure that we use a whole system approach to ensure smooth transition pathways.
-Transitions remains a key focus and this is imbedded in our Brighter Futures Strategy refresh and includes our commitment to support SEND children and young people through key transition points. - 3.2 We continue to gain feedback relating to our newly refreshed local offer.
-The Family Information Service (FIS) have hosted multiple Ask Thurrock Local Offer drop in sessions during the day, evenings and weekends.
-Some of the feedback provided was to use smaller titles for key pages.
-This was actioned during the meeting resulting in positive feedback.
-FIS will be hosting some further sessions during the autumn school term.
-The FIS Team have met with the Parent/Carer forum and PATT Team in dedicated feedback sessions.
-Part of this feedback was to add more videos and images to the site which has also been actioned. - 3.3 The voice of the child/young person remains a key priority as reported previously.
-We have opened a youth provision for SEND young people called the 'Hang Out' and, as a result of feedback, we are launching a junior 'hang out' for the younger age range.
-This new junior youth provision will enable children with SEND to access a range of activities and provide a space for them to socialise with others and express their views on what is working for them and suggest new developments.
-A new programme of digital engagement activities is in development to allow children to feedback on all aspects of services through an online portal to complement the existing pupil's voice project activities. - 3.4 The Annual Review Process as reported in the July O&S meeting we have identified additional capacity to support with the completion of annual reviews this has seen an increase in the number of annual reviews completed in the academic year 20/21.
-The latest data available shows us at 74% of annual reviews due in this academic year having been completed this is significantly increased from previous years.
+Transitions remains a key focus and this is imbedded in our Brighter Futures Strategy refresh and includes our commitment to support SEND children and young people through key transition points.
+The joint work undertaken with adult social care has meant we have seen stronger transition pathways developed.
+Through termly meetings of P16 Education Lead, Adult Social Care and Health and P16 education gaps in provision are identified; through annual QA visits of P16 providers undertaken by P16 Education in partnership with Health and Social Care support for YP in educational settings is enhanced. - 3.2 The voice of the child/young person remains a key priority as reported previously.
+As reported in the October meeting cycle the Junior Hang Out has launched and we currently have 10 YP attending.
+Two 'You Said We Did' posters' have been produced focussing on the voice of the YP and the positive developments that were brought as a result, i.e. travel training video and training course; music festival for SEND YP at Grangewaters, 'My Future Options' events working closely with Southend. - 3.3 The Annual Review Process as reported in the October O&S meeting we have identified additional capacity to support with the completion of annual reviews, this has seen an increase in the number of annual reviews completed in the academic year 20/21.
+The latest data available shows us at 74% of annual reviews due in that academic year having been completed, this is significantly increased from previous years.
+There is a plan in place to complete the remaining 26% as a priority as well as to ensure the annual reviews for the children and young people in Y6 and Y11 are completed in good time in order to be able to consult with their next preferred destination; either secondary school or post 16 college.